Trump runs into the difficulty of Putin diplomacy and ending a long war

 Trump seemed to revel in particular in Putin echoing his oft-repeated assertion that Russia never would have invaded Ukraine if Trump had been in office instead of Democrat Joe Biden at the time.

-Before news cameras, Trump did not use the opportunity to castigate Putin for launching the largest ground invasion in Europe since World War II or human rights abuses he's been accused of committing.
-Instead, Putin was the one who spoke first, and invited Trump to join him in Moscow next.
+Before news cameras, Trump did not use the opportunity to castigate Putin for launching the largest ground invasion in Europe since World War II or for human rights abuses he's been accused of committing.
+Instead, Putin spoke first and invited Trump to Moscow next.

 “President Trump appears to have been played yet again by Vladimir Putin," said Democratic Sen. Jeanne Shaheen of New Hampshire, ranking member of the Senate Foreign Relations Committee.
 “The President rolled out a red carpet and warmly greeted a murderous dictator on American soil and reports indicate he got nothing concrete in return.”

-“Enough is enough," she went on.
-“If President Trump won’t act, Congress must do so decisively by passing crushing sanctions when we return in the coming weeks.”
+“If President Trump won’t act, Congress must do so decisively by passing crushing sanctions when we return in the coming weeks,” she said.

-Sen. Jack Reed, a Rhode Island Democrat who is the ranking member of the Senate Armed Services Committee, said he supports diplomacy but “peacemaking must be done responsibly.”
+Connecticut Sen. Chris Murphy said on NBC’s “Meet the Press” that Putin “got everything he wanted,” including a photo-op with Trump.

-“Instead of caving to Putin, the U.S. should join our allies in levying tough, targeted new sanctions on Russia to intensify the economic pressure,” he said.
+“He is intentionally murdering civilians, he’s kidnapping children, and now he got to stand next to the President of the United States — legitimized in the view of the world,” the Democrat said.

 Trump has touted himself as the president of peace